 Let me tell you, I didn't skim that book.
 I read it slowly and carefully with pen and paper in hand to make notes.
 There aren't just nuggets in the book; it is truly a gold mine of information on persuasive online copywriting.

-So, let me share with you an overview of writing to sell to get you started, but if you really want to take a deep dive into this information (and I do mean deep - the book is 250 pages long), I would strongly suggest you download and read a copy of Make Your Words Sell.
+So, let me share with you an overview of writing to sell to get you started, but if you really want to take a deep dive into this information (and I do mean deep - the book is 250 pages long), I would strongly suggest you download and read your free copy of Make Your Words Sell.

 Above everything else, you need to know your customer and his or her motivations.